mminer237/doctrine-directory/_doctrines/salvation/sola-fide/easy-believism.md

 > Romans 6:3–4  Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

+Romans 8:28 says "all things work together for good to those who love God, to those who are the called according to His purpose."
+God will use all things in believers' lives to make them better and more like Christ.
 Philippians 1:6 says that we can be "confident … that he which hath begun a good work in [us] will perform it until the day of Jesus Christ."
 If someone claims to be a Christian yet has no good works following thereafter, there is good reason to doubt that that person is really saved.
 Not only does easy believism hurt Christianity by showing the world people who claim to be Christians yet continue to live ungodly lives.
 It also risks condemning people who trust in a prayer they prayed without any repentance instead of truly trusting in Christ.
 This is why Paul says, "Examine yourselves, whether ye be in the faith; prove your own selves."
 2 Corinthians 13:5a